Naksh-Rathore/birthday-email-sender/README.md

 - Uses SMTP with TLS for secure email delivery
 - Logs connection steps for debugging

+### Optional Features
+- Scheduling to run every day
+- Customizing the message dynamically using an AI API (eg. ChatGPT API)
+- Encrypting `birthdays.csv` to ensure safety

 ## Requirements

 - Python 3.x